davelindqvist/reservation/README.md

 ## Requirements
 To run this repository, you will need [Docker Desktop](https://docs.docker.com/compose/install/):

-    Docker: Ensure Docker is installed on your system.
-The repository has been tested with Docker version 26.1.1 and above.
+Docker and Docker Compose: Ensure Docker is installed on your system.
+The repository has been tested with Docker version 26.1.1 and above, and Docker Compose version 2.27.0-desktop.2 and above.

-    Docker Compose: Docker Compose is needed to run multiple services.
-The repository has been tested with Docker Compose version 2.27.0-desktop.2 and above.

 Operating System: The setup creating this repo was with a  macOS (Sonoma 14.5)

 ## Objective